 Get more than just a 'quality cut' at this Wilmington barber shop

-This Friday, June 19th is Juneteenth.
-It is the celebration of the end of slavery in the United States.
+**This video and article were posted for our Juneteenth celebration week**.
+Juneteenth is the celebration of the end of slavery in the United States.
 One of the ways to celebrate Juneteenth is to support black owned businesses.
-Every day this week we will feature a different black owned business in the Cape Fear region.
-The feature will be posted here on Cape Fear Weekend and it will also air on WECT News in the 5:30 p.m. newscast.
 Read more about the history of Juneteenth by clicking here.

 “You’ll never meet a stranger coming into the barbershop,” Quail’s Quality Cuts owner Quail Alston says.